B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

     * Conspiracies: Sow suspicion among the ranks, keeping workers focused on policing each other instead of reflecting on the system.
 Show trials targeted class enemies and fostered distrust and resentment between social groups.
     * Purges: Removes institutional knowledge that run incongruent to current Stalinist policy.
 Benefits younger workers with less experience and tradition.
 Also "frees up space" within the bureaucracy for workers to be promoted into.

+[^MHarrison]: Harrison, Mark.
+Accounting For War: Soviet production, employment, and the defence burden, 1940-1945.
+Cambridge University Press.
+1996.
+[DOI](https://doi.org/10.1017/CBO9780511523625)

+[]

+[^FKagan]: F. Kagan.
+The Evacuation of Soviet Industry in the Wake of "Barbarossa": A Key to Soviet Victory.
+Journal of Slavic Military Studies 8 pp. 389-96.
+1995.

 ---

 <!-- Image example
 ![MS-DOS Family Tree](/images/folder/filename.png){:width="700px"}